james-jw/xq-promise/README.md

 But wait!
 If you examine the output in [basex][1].
 The value returned is: <code>function (anonymous)#1</code>.
 This is not at all what we want.

 This is where the power of the promise pattern starts to be realized.
-Formost, a mentioned prior, a promise '`is`' a function.
+Formost, as mentioned prior, a promise is a ``function``.
 To retrieve its value, it must be called:

 ```xquery
 $promise(())
 ```
 The above modifcation will result in the expected answer: <code>Hello world!</code>

-Now you may be wondering about the <code>$promise(())</code>, in particular the passing of the ``()`` empty sequence.
+Now you may be wondering about the <code>$promise(())</code> call.
+In particular the passing of the ``()`` empty sequence.
 By passing an empty sequence into the promises method we instruct it to exceute its work and return the results.
 The alternative is to pass in a ``map(xs:string, function(*))`` of callbacks!

 ### Callbacks
 In the above example we deferred a simple piece of work and then learned how to execute it at a later time by passing in the empty sequence.
 Now let me introduce the real power of the [promise][0] pattern with <code>callbacks</code>